Trial periods

 Employees on valid trial periods:

-• have all minimum employment rights and responsibilities (eg in relation to health and safety, minimum pay, annual holidays, public holidays, sick and bereavement leave and equal pay), except bringing a personal grievance for unjustified dismissal
+• have all minimum employment rights and responsibilities (for example, in relation to health and safety, minimum pay, annual holidays, public holidays, sick and bereavement leave and equal pay), except bringing a personal grievance for unjustified dismissal

 • must be treated the same as other employees who aren’t on a trial period.